 Jan.
-1st, 1830.
+1. 1830.
 The new year commenced with serene and beautiful weather, and it was mild, though the thermometer was at minus 16°, falling afterwards to 22°.
 The meridian sky displayed the beautiful tints of a summer evening, but of a character different from any thing occurring in more southern climates; the distant hills on the horizon being of a nearly scarlet hue, while a glowing purple sky above, gradually darkened into a shade deeper than an analogous twilight would produce in England.
-This second holiday of the Christmas season was celebrated by the same indulgences to the men; who contrived for themselves a concert of about the same quality as their ball; each of them, however, being in very just and harmonious proportion to our apartments, our establishment, and our climate; and having therefore the mcrit of fitness at least.
+This second holiday of the Christmas season was celebrated by the same indulgencies to the men; who contrived for themselves a concert of about the same quality as their ball; each of them, however, being in very just and harmonious proportion to our apartments, our establishment, and our climate; and having therefore the merit of fitness at least.
 But what matters the mode, if people can make themselves innocently happy?
-At home, it is probable, half of them would have been intoxicated; that being the exclusive road to happiness in the estimation of our countrymen; but I cannot help thinking, with Froissart, that although this is the usage of Britain, it is to enjoy ourselves "bien tristement;" while it were well if this was the worst result.
+At home, it is probable, half of them would have been intoxicated; that being the exclusive road to happiness in the estimation of our countrymen; but I cannot help thinking with Froissart, that although this is the usage of Britain, it is to enjoy ourselves "bien tristement;" while it were well if this was the worst result.

-2nd.
-Last night the thermometer underwent many changes within a few hours, without any apparent cause, and there was a remarkable halo round the moon.
+Jan.
+2; last night the thermometer underwent many changes within a few hours, without any apparent cause, and there was a remarkable halo round the moon.
 On cutting through the ice, it was found to be five feet four inches thick, giving an increase of nearly three feet during the last month, unless, as was possible, some loose pieces had been floated in beneath the field, by the tide, and there attached.
-The wind increased to-day with gloomy weather, and the cold was severely felt, though the temperature was not lower than 19°.
+The wind increased today with gloomy weather, and the cold was severely felt, though the temperature was not lower than 19°.
 The next day it was milder, because calmer; the temperature being the same at first, though afterwards rising to 11°.
-It was Sunday, and was spent as usual.

-4th.
-There was some snow from the southward, with an overcast sky; and the thermometer rose to minus 7°.
+It was Sunday, and was spent as usual, overcast sky; and the thermometer rose to minus 7°.
 The rocks that had been laid bare were once more covered, so that all the landscape was one indiscriminate surface of white; presenting, together with the solid and craggy sea, all equally whitened by the new snow, the dreariest prospect that it is possible to conceive, while unaccompanied by a single circumstance of the picturesque, or any thing capable of exciting the smallest interest.
-Such it is indeed, almost every where, in this wretched country, and, above all, in winter.
+Such it is indeed, almost every where in this wretched country, and, above all, in winter.
 The voyager may be a painter, or he may be a poet; but his talents at description will here be of no value to him; unless he has the hardihood to invent what there is not to see.
-Whatever may be the interest attached to the illustrations adopted in this work, it is easy at least to perceive that they owe nothing to the actual landscape; to a nature void of every thing to which the face of a country owes its charms.